 One of the main reasons why high school relationships rarely result in marriage is the lack of maturity among teenagers.
 During these formative years, individuals are still discovering their own identities and figuring out their goals and aspirations.

 It can be challenging for two young people to fully understand themselves, let alone each other, and make a lifelong commitment at such a young age.

-According to a study conducted by the University of Texas, only about 2% of high school relationships end up in marriage.
+Only about 2% of high school relationships end up in marriage.
 This statistic highlights the fact that many high school sweethearts realize later on that they have grown apart and have different ambitions and interests.